Poptropica: Poptropica Adventures

-In 2012, in partnership with Ubisoft, Poptropica released a video game for the Nintendo DS, titled Poptropica Adventures.
+In 2012, with partnership with Ubisoft, Poptropica released a video game for the Nintendo DS, titled Poptropica Adventures.

 Poptropica: Forgotten Islands

 On September 5, 2013, Poptropica launched Poptropica: Forgotten Islands, an iOS game, which allows players to meet new characters and discover story elements about Poptropica by finding artifacts littered throughout the game.
 It was also released on the Nintendo 3DS system through Ubisoft in 2014.
 It has been replaced on iOS and Android with a mobile version of the desktop Poptropica game.

 Poptropica Worlds

 On January 11, 2017, Poptropica announced via their blog that they were introducing another game called Poptropica Worlds, developed in Unity.
 It was released in spring 2017.
-Poptropica Worlds has new features, such as redesigned characters, customizable homes, and new islands.
-Returning players are able to port over their avatar's look and name to Poptropica Worlds.
-Poptropica Worlds can be played on both the web and mobile.
-If membership was bought for Poptropica, it carries over to Poptropica Worlds, and vice versa.
+Poptropica Worlds had new features, such as redesigned characters, customizable homes, and new islands.
+Returning players could port over their avatar's look and name to Poptropica Worlds.
+Poptropica Worlds could be played on both the web and mobile.
+If membership was bought for Poptropica, it carried over to Poptropica Worlds, and vice versa.
+Poptropica Worlds was shut down on February 27, 2024, due to Poptropica moving to Cool Math Games.